Piracy off the coast of Somalia: Casualties

 Of the 4,185 seafarers whose ships had been attacked by the pirates and the 1,090 who were held hostage in 2010, a third were reportedly abused.
 Some captives have also indicated that they were used as human shields for pirate attacks while being held hostage.

 According to Reuters, of the 3,500 captured during a four-year period, 62 died.
 The causes of death included suicide and malnutrition, with 25 of the deaths attributed to murder according to Intercargo.
 In some cases, the captives have also reported being tortured.
 Multiple seafarers are left traumatized after release.

 According to multiple interviewed maritime security firms, ship owner groups, lawyers and insurance companies, fear of pirate attacks has increased the likelihood of violent encounters at sea, as untrained or overeager vessel guards have resorted to shooting indiscriminately without first properly assessing the actual threat level.
 In the process, they have killed both pirates and sometimes innocent fishermen, as well as jeopardizing the reputation of private maritime security firms with their reckless gun use.
 Since some of the new maritime security companies that have emerged often also enlist the services of off-duty policemen and former soldiers who saw combat in Iraq and Afghanistan, worries of a "Blackwater out in the Indian Ocean" have only intensified.

 Profiteers

 According to the German Institute for Economic Research (DIW), a veritable industry of profiteers has also risen around the piracy.
 Insurance companies, in particular, have profited from the pirate attacks, as insurance premiums have increased significantly.
 DIW reports that, in order to keep premiums high, insurance firms have not demanded that ship owners take security precautions that would make hijackings more difficult.
 For their part, shipping companies often ignore naval guidelines on how best to prevent pirate attacks in order to cut down on costs.
 In addition, security contractors and the arms industry have profited from the phenomenon.

+When a successful hijacking occurs, regional brokers who serve as intermediaries between the pirates and the shipping and insurance companies will emerge to serve as negotiators on the pirate’s behalf.

+The Global Initiative against Transnational Organised Crime, through their publication Fishy Business: Illegal fishing in Somalia and the capture of state institutions, reveals a network of actors that allegedly financially benefits from the distribution of permits.
+These actors include key Somali officials (who benefit from bribes), local clans and families, foreign actors and private entities.